-- our cumulative TSR and our cumulative Peer Group TSR;
+- our cumulative TSR;

-- our net income; and
+- · our net income; and

-- our Adjusted EBITDA.
+- · our Adjusted EBITDA.

-Compensation Actually Paid, Company Total Shareholder Return and Peer Group Total Shareholder Return.
-The chart below illustrates for the Covered Years the Compensation Actually Paid to our PEO and Non-PEO NEOs in relation to our TSR and our Peer Group TSR.
+Compensation Actually Paid and Company Total Shareholder Return.
+The chart below illustrates for the Covered Years the Compensation Actually Paid to our PEO and Non-PEO NEOs in relation to our TSR, as well as our TSR compared to our Peer Group TSR over the same period.
 In 2020, Compensation Actually Paid was lower than Summary Compensation Table pay for both our PEO and Non-PEO NEOs, which aligned with the decrease in our TSR.
-Our TSR increased 15% from 2019 to 2022, while our Peer Group experienced a 33% increase in TSR over the same time period.
+Our TSR increased 15% from 2019 to 2022, while our Peer Group experienced a 33% increase in TSR over the same period.
 We have outperformed our Peer Group during the last two Covered Years.